gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/tab.md

 ## Methods

-Besides the [Common methods for all Controls](../common_methods.md) a tab also has the following aditional methods:
+Besides the [Common methods for all Controls](../common_methods.md) a tab also has the following additional methods:

 | Method                 | Purpose                                                                                                  |
 | ---------------------- | -------------------------------------------------------------------------------------------------------- |